data-miner00/book/content/programming/console-log-alternatives.md

 ### Count

-A counter that logs and increments by 1 each time when it is being called.
+A counter that logs and increments by one each time when it is being called.
 Useful for detecting multiple calls on a piece of code that suppose to run only once.
 It may be labelled with a string passed into the parameter.

 To reset the count, use the method `console.countReset()`.